 Pax 2 Accessories

 The Pax comes with an extra raised mouthpiece that is sort of similar to the original Pax.
 I’m not a big fan of it because it seems to get a little warm on the lips.
 Plus I really like the new flush design.
 No mouthpiece lube in this kit because you don’t need it!

 *Update* I now recommend people pick up the $13 Half-Pack lid when purchasing their Pax 2.
-It lowers draw resistance and allows you to use a half loaded oven (.15-.20grams) efficiently now.
+It lowers draw resistance and allows you to use a half-loaded oven (.15-.20grams) efficiently now.

-Firefly 2+ ($249) – The Firefly 2+ is one of the best “pure convection” portable vaporizers currently on the market.
-It’s definitely not as stealthy or lightweight as the Pax 2 but the Firefly 2 Plus is my highest rated portable vaporizer for vapor quality (taste, temp, vapor production).
-It also heats up in 5-7 seconds including pre-heat so you can get in a quick session while you’re on the go.
+Firefly 2+ – The Firefly 2+ (Firefly 2+ (Plus) Review) is one of the best “pure convection” portable vaporizers currently on the market.
+It’s definitely not as stealthy or lightweight as the Pax 2, but the Firefly 2 Plus is my highest-rated portable vaporizer for vapor quality (taste, temp, vapor production).
+It also heats up in 5-7 seconds, including pre-heat, so you can get in a quick session while you’re on the go.

-Crafty ($279) – The Crafty vaporizer is a good option if you need to stay portable but want more temp control and less draw resistance.
-The Crafty comes with a pretty hefty price tag but it’s definitely one of the easiest to use and one of the most consistent portable vapes I’ve tested.
+Crafty+ – The Crafty+ vaporizer (Crafty+ (Plus) Review) is a good option if you need to stay portable but want more temp control and less draw resistance.
+The Crafty Plus comes with a pretty hefty price tag but it’s definitely one of the easiest to use and one of the most consistent portable vapes I’ve tested.
 No learning techniques or packing techniques.
 Just load what you want, take your draw, and go.

-If you are in the market for a very portable session vape then I definitely recommend that you pick up the Pax 2.
+Should you buy the Pax 2 vaporizer? – If you are in the market for a very portable session vape then I definitely recommend that you pick up the Pax 2.
 The Pax 2 is rated at the top for portability and can be concealed very well.